12 Things You Need to Understand About Leases

 If you’re moving into a newer building or large apartment building, chances are you may be dealing with a home owner’s association.
 This could mean more rules and, you guessed it, more fees.

 If there is a home owner’s association, what are their rules?
-What are they fees?
+What are their fees?
 Who is the point of contact?
 Make sure this is all clearly laid out in the agreement so you don’t run into any surprise issues with the HOA.

 9. Renter’s Insurance